Hypothermia Treatment & Management

 Although studies in emergency medicine are lacking, cardiothoracic surgeons who induce hypothermia to perform open-heart procedures rewarm patients on a daily basis using open cardiac massage with warmed saline solution.
 Therefore, a desperate case of severe hypothermia may warrant consideration of direct cardiac rewarming via open emergency department thoracotomy with open cardiac massage.

-Cardiothoracic bypass has been successful for treating cases of accidental hypothermia with prolonged cardiac arrest.
-To be successful, bypass must be performed rapidly.
+Cardiothoracic bypass has been used successfully to treat cases of hypothermia presenting in cardiac arrest.
+[14] To be successful, bypass must be performed rapidly.
 If a delay is expected, the physician can expedite bypass during an interim period by placing cordis catheters in the patient's femoral vein and artery.
 Groin cutdowns may be necessary to facilitate such placement; if cutdowns are needed, perform them without hesitation.
 If bypass is unavailable or delayed, 2 previously described methods of internal rewarming are available: heated thoracic lavage and arteriovenous (AV) heated countercurrent exchange.

 The literature describes 2 methods of thoracic lavage; the simplest method uses available equipment and provides rewarming rates equivalent to cardiopulmonary bypass.